ingo/ingo.github.io/_recipes/chana_masala.md

 time: 2 hours 30 minutes
 title: Chana Masala
 ---

+The resulting dish has a wonderful blend of flavors and fragrance.
+The golden color imparted by spices like turmeric and paprika is beautiful as well.
+It is typically served garnished with chopped fresh coriander.
 This recipe is a wonderful blend of Indian spices, creating a beautifully balanced dish.
 The color due to the tea, paprika and turmeric is beautiful as well.
 The fresh coriander on top at the end is a nice touch.

 ### Ingredients